rikulo/el/README.md

  * Porting EL 2.2 from Java implementation of Tomcat 7 to Dart language(in brutal way :-)).
  * Some Java specific functions are removed(e.g. There is no BigDecimal in Dart; thus not in Rikulo-el, either).
  * It uses Dart Mirror a lot.
- * EL parser seems work great.
+ * EL parser seems working great.
  * There must be rooms for extra features in Dart specifically(e.g. named optional arguments for function).

 ##Notes to Contributors